idlesign/deluge-webapi/docs/source/index.rst

 More things
 -----------

-You might be interested in considering other Deluge plugins at http://dev.deluge-torrent.org/wiki/Plugins/
+* You might be interested in considering other Deluge plugins at http://dev.deluge-torrent.org/wiki/Plugins/
+* Or you might be interested in a PHP Deluge API wrapper: https://github.com/kaysond/deluge-php